 where final term in the last line is vacuous and can be ignored.
 Thus the ELBO reduces to:

-the $\arg\max$ of which, with respect to $\bm{\gamma}_t$ coincides with the MAP estimate over the model coefficients.
+the $\arg\max$ of which, with respect to $\bm{\gamma}_t$, coincides with the MAP estimate over the model coefficients.
 Following the E-step, the M-step updates the model parameters $\bm{D},\{\bm{f}_m\}$ to further minimize the ELBO.
-Rather than fully optimize given sample $\bm{\gamma}$, we follow~\cite{OLS:1996} and instead take a single gradient step at each iteration.
-With small samples, this algorithm each gradient step is noisy, mimicking a stochastic gradient descent version of variational EM~\cite{Neal98}.
+Rather than fully optimize given sample $\bm{\gamma}$, we follow~\citep{OLS:1996} and instead take a single gradient step at each iteration.
+With small samples, this algorithm each gradient step is noisy, mimicking a stochastic gradient descent version of variational EM~\citep{Neal98}.